 - Soon Sinn Goh

 - Bryan Goh

-- Garry Norman (retired 25 October 2019)

 - Ben Hunt

 - (Richard) Cheng Fah Ling

-- Judy Raper (appointed 1 April 2020)
+- Judy Raper

-All directors have been in office since the start of the financial year except Judy Raper who was appointed on 1 April 2020 and Garry Norman who retired on 25 October 2019
+All directors have been in office since the start of the financial year.

 For details of the directors' qualifications and experience, refer to the section titled "Board of Directors" which is to be read as part of this report.